elcodi/docs/docs/book/dictionary.md

   containing the original product, the color and the size.
 * Of course, if your have several Variants of a specific Product, people will be able to add these variants to their carts, instead of the Product.

+This is the main definition of what a Variant is, but in this case we will introduce you as well the common terms *Attribute* and *Value*.
+Each variant instance is a Product element combined to an Attribute and a Color.

+Let's continue with the same example, but specifying a little bit.

+* We have our T-shirt Product
+* We have created a new Attribute called Size
+* We have created three new values related to this Attribute, called Small, Medium and Large.
+All three have Size as Attribute.
+* We have created one new Variant, having our the T-shirt as product, and having Small as Value.
+Because this Value has Size as Attribute, then we can say that:

+We have a new Variant called "Small T-shirt"
+* Product: T-shirt
+* Attribute: Size
+* Value: Small

+Of course, a Variant is a *Purchasable* like Product, so you can add it into your Cart.